 Grandparents aren’t as grand as they used to be: once they were generally seen as highly respected figures, to whom children should look up and before whom they should never be naughty.

-Nowadays you could certainly say the relations between family members are less formal and possibly warmer – my grandchildren would choke with laughter at any suggestion they should dread my disapproval.
+Nowadays you could certainly say the relations between family members are less formal and possibly warmer – many grandchildren would choke with laughter at any suggestion they should dread a grandparent's disapproval.

 But there’s another side to the friendly informality of today’s families: too many grandparents feel they’re just taken for granted, even exploited.
 Busy parents can assume the grandparents will be ready to step in and help whenever they are needed, whether it’s babysitting or a loan (at least it’s called a loan).

 They’re also expected to drive older children around and host the Christmas meal.

 Of course, there are some grans and granddads who can’t get enough of this – but there are just as many who can feel exhausted, put upon – or you might simply have your own ideas of how you want to spend your time.

 Busy parents seem not only to assume that the grandparents will always help with the children, but also take it for granted that seeing the little ones is all they want.
 So the grandparents are not included in grown-up occasions and outings – pantomime, yes; tickets for Glyndebourne, no.

 If this sounds like you, read on; the following may help you say no to family events, and in particular saying no at Christmas – if only in future years if it’s already too late for this Christmas…